qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

   two double values, as part of a Base Profile compliant program.

 Constants of any type are permitted as part of a function call.
-What data types occur in the program hence depends entirely on the used QIS functions, as well as the runtime functions used for output recording.
-Constant values of type `i64` in particular may be used as part of calls to output recording functions;
-see the section on [output recording](#output-recording) for more details.
+What data types occur in the program hence depends on what QIS functions are used in addition to the runtime functions for initialization and output recording.
+Constant values of type `i64` in particular may be used as part of calls to output recording functions; see the section on [output recording](#output-recording) for more details.

 The `%Qubit*` and `%Result*` data types must be supported by all backends.
 Qubits and results can occur only as arguments in function calls and are